inesp/inesp.github.io/_posts/2019-10-31-readale-python.md

 **Question**

 Is 1 line already considered code-repetition?
-Are we already violating the DRY (=do not repeat yourself)  principal?
+Are we already violating the DRY (=do not repeat yourself)  principle?

 Or is 1 line too little to create a dedicated function?